isabella232/maritime-charting-quick-tutorial/README.md

 1. Install ArcGIS for Desktop on your computer
 2. Install the ArcGIS for Maritime: Charting extension (see [http://www.esri.com/software/arcgis/extensions/maritime/charting/pricing]( http://www.esri.com/software/arcgis/extensions/maritime/charting/pricing) for information in how to contact Esri or your local distributor)
-3. Clone or Download the .zip file.
+3. Clone or Download the .zip file (buttons on the right of this page)
-4. Extract the content of the zip file locally.
-5. Follow the instructions and exercises in the document ‘ArcGIS for Maritime Charting Quick Tutorial.docx’
+4. Follow the instructions and exercises in the document ‘tutorial/ArcGIS for Maritime Charting Quick Tutorial.docx’

 ## Requirements